mickeyshaughnessy/love-matcher/IMPLEMENTATION_SUMMARY.md

 ## What Was Built

-A complete AI-powered matching system for LoveDashMatcher with:
+A complete AI-powered matching system for Love-Matcher with:
 - **LLM-based compatibility scoring** using OpenRouter
 - **Male-female heterosexual matching** with gender validation
 - **Accept/decline workflow** with privacy protection